We all know the standard ways in which a saving on Stamp Duty can be made; be a first-time buyer, or buy a property beneath the threshold of £125,000

 How to structure income so that in the worst case there can be no penalties?

 The “Reasonable Excuse Defence”.
 Everything we do is Counsel led.
-All advice is personal, i.e. bespoke for both the individual and the trading entity.
+All advice is personal, i.e. a bespoke solution for both the individual and the trading entity.

-Owners of appreciating assets, particularly property, have wanted to protect them against IHT for decades; there is an efficient and timely solution.
+Owners of appreciating assets, particularly property portfolios, have sought asset protection solutions against IHT for decades; there is an efficient and timely solution.

 Using statutory reliefs (i.e. where no taxes apply) we can seamlessly transfer the ownership of the asset to a New Company in return for shares in the New Company.

 The process can stop there – or continue with the transfer of ownership of the shares to a Trust.
 This lies outside the landlords estate and is therefore exempt from IHT.